gregorysantana/Link-Tracker/README.md

 # Simple Link Tracker

+## Update November 15, 2017
+Updated from MySQL to MySQLi which means it should also run on newer PHP versions now.
+<5.4 and MySQL aswell <5.5

 # Works on
 Tested with PHP (v5.4) and MySQL (v5.5)
 You can demo this @ http://mvrclabs.info/linktracker/